If you’re thinking about starting a blog… but you’re not sure if it’s the right path for you, it’s natural to ask, should I start a blog?

 - 65 Genius Ways How to Make Money Online Legitimately (on the Side)

-If blogging isn’t for you, then those lists will definitely spark some inspiration for you to pursue your own type of business that’ll be a better fit.
+If blogging isn’t for you, then those lists will definitely spark some inspiration for you to pursue your own type of business that’ll be a better fit—even if that means freelancing through blogging jobs or WordPress developer jobs.

 Having said that, there are (clearly) still a LOT of good reasons for why you should start a blog.